-Registered Lowlines have to be DNA tested to prove that they are direct descendants of the Foundation Herd.
-This means that each and every animal in that particular pedigree has been DNA verified and therefore proven to be 100% Lowline.
+Registered Lowlines must be DNA tested to prove that they are direct descendants of the Foundation Herd.
+This means that each and every animal in a particular pedigree has been DNA verified and therefore proven to be 100% Lowline.

 The Foundation Herd is derived from the stock that was procured for the Trangie Research Centre by the NSW DPI.
 The herd of Aberdeen Angus cattle at Trangie were selected from the best available around the world at the time.
 This became a closed herd and from this stock, the Lowlines were developed during the trials commencing in 1974 through until 1992.

 The closed status of this herd and the subsequent formation of the Australian Lowline Cattle Association resulted in the genetic purity of the Lowlines being maintained.